 As a homeowner, you’ve probably heard how important trees are to your property value.
 Truly, money does grow on trees when it comes to resale, as mature trees can add thousands of dollars in profit.
-And fall is the optimal time to plant because cooler temps allow trees to establish root systems before the Spring/Summer.
+And fall is the optimal time to plant because cooler temps allow trees to establish root systems before the spring and summer seasons arrive.
 Just remember to water throughout the winter as soil moisture is essential for proper establishment.
-Money magazine estimates that landscaping can bring up to a 200% return at selling time (take that, remodeled kitchens and baths which bring a paltry 125%).
+Money magazine estimates that landscaping can bring up to a 200% return at selling time.
+Compare that to remodeled kitchens and baths which bring in 125% return.

 Of course, trees also improve health, lower anxiety and produce more sociable neighborhoods.
 They can also reduce your heating and cooling costs.
 In Hotlanta, our residential streets and sidewalks can greatly benefit from trees.
 Because some shade trees can take years to grow, many homeowners purchase less expensive (and smaller) flowering trees like Redbuds and Crepe Myrtles.
 Yet consider that it’s worth investing in shade trees as they promise to delight the generations ahead of us who will enjoy and benefit from the trees we plant today.

 Here’s a list of the five top shade tree varieties for metro Atlanta:

 Northern Red Oak are great street trees because they tolerate pollution and compacted soil well.
 This tree grows to 60 to 75 feet tall and provides a lot of shade.
 The leaves are alternate, simple, 4 to 8 inches long with pointy lobes.
 Something to consider is that oak trees produce acorns and it takes 20 years before they begin producing acorns.
 Oak trees produce more nuts annually than ALL other kinds of tree nuts combined.